timothylimyl/robotx_od_pipeline/README.md

 Follow this github instruction, [here](https://github.com/tzutalin/labelImg) to download the labelling application

 The application will produce `*.xml` files for each of your labelled images.
+Before labelling, please rename the collect images according to last/highest number in the folder (current:700) so you will need to rename your images from 701.jpg onwards (use `images/renaming.py` and edit accordingly to your path of new images).

+*Note that the current labels are `totem`,`cruciform`,`circle`,`triangle` which are the current 4 object of interests.
+If there are more objects of interest needed to be added, there are quite a few changes that needs to be made, please read [this]().*

-Once you are done labelling, we will need to convert all of the `*.xml` files to an excel spreadsheet.
+Once you are done labelling, move all images and its labels(`*.xml`) into images/train to merge with the old labelled images.
+Next, convert all of the `*.xml` files to an excel spreadsheet.
 This can be done by running `xml_to_csv` (object_detection/images) which creates `train_labels.csv` and `test_labels.csv`. `*.xml` files has to be converted into TFRecords for Tensorflow to train the network.
 Go to `line 32 generate_tfrecord.py` and add the objects label.

 In terminal (Ensure u are in path: models/research/object_detection):